|Born||in Modena, Emilia-Romagna, Italy|

 In 1954, at the age of 19, Pavarotti decided to make a career as a professional opera singer.
 He took serious study with professional tenor Arrio Pola, who discovered that Pavarotti had perfect pitch, and offered to teach him for free.
 After six years of studies, he had only a few performances in small towns without pay.
 At that time Pavarotti supported himself working as a part-time school teacher and later an insurance salesman.
 In 1961 he married his girlfriend, singer Adua Veroni, and the couple had three daughters.

-Luciano Pavarotti died of kidney failure on September 6, 2007, at home in Modena, Italy, where he was surrounded by his family.
+Luciano Pavarotti died of kidney failure on September 6, 2007, at his home in Modena, Italy, surrounded by his family.
 He was laid to rest with his parents in the family tomb in Montale Rangone cemetery near Modena.
-His funeral ceremony in Modena was an international event attended by celebrities and over fifty thousand music lovers from all over the world.
+His funeral ceremony was an international event attended by celebrities and over fifty thousand music lovers from all over the world.

 - IMDb Mini Biography By: Steve Shelokhonov

 |Nicoletta Mantovani||(13 December 2003 - 6 September 2007) ( his death) ( 2 children)|